Entamoeba coli

 Entamoeba coli is a non-pathogenic species of Entamoeba that frequently exists as a commensal parasite in the human gastrointestinal tract.
 E. coli (not to be confused with the bacterium Escherichia coli) is important in medicine because it can be confused during microscopic examination of stained stool specimens with the pathogenic Entamoeba histolytica.
+While this differentiation is typically done by visual examination of the parasitic cysts via light microscopy, new methods using molecular biology techniques have been developed.

 This amoeba does not move much by the use of its pseudopod, and creates a "sur place (non-progressive) movement" inside the large intestine.
 Usually, the amoeba is immobile, and keeps its round shape.
 This amoeba, in its trophozoite stage, is only visible in fresh, unfixed stool specimens.
 Sometimes the Entamoeba coli have parasites as well.
 One is the fungus Sphaerita spp.
 This fungus lives in the cytoplasm of the E. coli.
-While this differentiation is typically done by visual examination of the parasitic cysts via light microscopy, new methods using molecular biology techniques have been developed.

-The scientific name of the amoeba, E. coli, is often mistaken for the bacterium, Escherichia coli.
+The abbreviated scientific name of this amoeba, E. coli, is often mistaken for the bacterium Escherichia coli.
 Unlike the bacterium, the amoeba is mostly harmless, and does not cause as many intestinal problems as some strains of the E. coli bacterium.
 To make the naming of these organisms less confusing, "alternate contractions" are used to name the species for the purpose making the naming easier; for example, using Esch. coli and Ent. coli for the bacterium and amoeba, instead of using E. coli for both.